hanjinliu/sfHMM/README.md

 ```

 # Details of Attributes and Methods
-sfHMM class and Multi_sfHMM class have a similar structure (both have super class `Base_sfHMM`) so that they have many attributes and methods in common.
+sfHMM class and Multi_sfHMM class have a similar structure (both inherit `Base_sfHMM`) so that they have many attributes and methods in common.
+Also `Base_sfHMM` inherits `GaussianHMM` so that prediction, scoring methods in `hmmlearn` are all supported.

 ## Parameters
 All the parameters are optional.